Improving Database Integration with ODBC

 How to make ODBC apps work properly?

-Recently, I’ve touched upon the topic of data integration with ODBC.
-Today, I’d like to add some more words.
-Successful data integration with ODBC sources depends on many things of which not the least is the performance of ODBC applications.
+Successful data integration with database sources depends on many things of which not the least is the performance of ODBC applications.
 There are several factors that affect ODBC performance.
-Improvements of those factors help make ODBC applications faster which, in turns, help improve and avoid issues in data integration.
-Here the factors are:
+Improvements of those factors help to make ODBC applications faster—which, in its turn, helps to improve and avoid issues with data integration.

 - Network communication

 Reducing network communication may increase ODBC performance multiple times.
 Arrays of parameters used instead of

 INSERTstatements, for example, reduce the time required to complete the operation.